SAP-archive/cloud-workflow-codejam/exercises/07/readme.md

 > If you're curious to see what actually happened in this request, you can use Postman's console (View -> Show Postman Console) to inspect the HTTP traffic for this access token request call.

-Back in the Authorization tab, you can now select the token using the "Available Tokens" selection, so that the "Access Token" parameter is filled in, something like this:
+:point_right: Back in the Authorization tab, now select the token using the "Available Tokens" selection, so that the "Access Token" parameter is filled in, something like this:

 ![access token](accesstoken.png)